-IBM said today that it plans to acquire predictive analytics specialist SPSS for $1.2 billion to bolster its Information on Demand portfolio.
+IBM said today that it plans to acquire predictive analytics specialist SPSS for $1.2 billion to bolster its Information

 "With this acquisition, we are extending our capabilities around a new level of analytics that not only provides clients with greater insight -- but true foresight," Ambuj Goyal, general manager of information management at IBM, said in a statement.
 "Predictive analytics can help clients move beyond the 'sense and respond' mode -- which can leave blind spots for strategic information in today's fast-paced environment -- to 'predict and act' for improved business outcomes."